Nicole Richie: Personal life

 In April 2005, reports surfaced that Richie and longtime friend Paris Hilton were no longer speaking to each other.
 Hilton commented: "It's no big secret that Nicole and I are no longer friends.
 Nicole knows what she did, and that's all I'm ever going to say about it".
 Neither Richie nor Hilton spoke publicly about the cause of the split.
 They eventually reconciled in October 2006.

-Richie was in a relationship with DJ Adam Goldstein, which involved an engagement, from 2004 to 2006.
+Richie was briefly engaged to DJ Adam Goldstein, whom she dated from 2004 to 2006.

-In December 2006, she began dating singer Joel Madden of the rock group Good Charlotte.
+In December 2006, she began dating singer Joel Madden of rock group Good Charlotte.
 They have two children, a daughter born in January 2008 and a son born in September 2009.
 In February 2008, the first photos of their daughter were sold to People magazine for $1 million.
-The couple confirmed their engagement in February 2010, and married on December 11, 2010.
+The couple confirmed their engagement in February 2010 and married on December 11, 2010.
 They reside in Los Angeles, California.

 Health

-In early 2006, Richie was notably thinner compared to her previous appearance in the first two seasons of The Simple Life.
-In May, she told Vanity Fair, "I know I'm too thin right now, so I wouldn't want any young girl looking at me and saying, 'That's what I want to look like.'
+In early 2006, Richie was notably thinner compared with her previous appearance in the first two seasons of The Simple Life.
+In May, she told Vanity Fair, "I know I'm too thin right now, so I wouldn't want any young girl looking at me and saying, ‘That's what I want to look like’”.
 She also said, "I started seeing a nutritionist and a doctor.
 I was scared that it could be something more serious."
 During this time, it was reported that she had also sought the help of a psychiatrist and a personal trainer.
 Later that year, in September, Richie stated "I am not anorexic.
 I am not bulimic.
 I do not have an eating disorder."
 On October 27, 2006, it was announced that Richie was seeking treatment for "an inability to put on weight", though it was not for an eating disorder.

 In March 2007, Richie was taken to the hospital for dehydration.
 On March 21, her representatives announced she suffered from hypoglycemia.